m-demir/MethodOfInstruction/README.md

 # MethodOfInstruction
-This are the videos from MicroTeaching exercise
+These are the videos from MicroTeaching exercise